+Note that using residuals to correlate the lines of business (or other segments), as in the synchronized simulation method, and measuring the correlation between residuals, as in the re-sorting method, both tend to create correlations that are close to zero.
 For reserve risk, the correlation that is desired is between the total unpaid amounts for two segments.
 The correlation that is being measured is the correlation between each incremental future loss amount, given the underlying model describing the overall trends in the data.
 This may or may not be a reasonable approximation.

-While not the direct measure being sought, keep in mind that some level of implied correlation between lines of business will naturally occur due to correlations between the model parameters-e.g., similarities in development parameters-so correlation based on the correlation between the remaining random movements in the incremental values given the model parameters (i.e., residuals) may be reasonable.
-However, an example of an issue not particularly well suited to measurement via residual correlation is contagion between lines of business-i.e., single events that result in claims in multiple lines of business.
+While not the direct measure being sought, keep in mind that some level of implied correlation between lines of business will naturally occur due to correlations between the model parameters - e.g., similarities in development parameters, so correlation based on the correlation between the remaining random movements in the incremental values given the model parameters (i.e., residuals) may be reasonable.
+However, an example of an issue not particularly well suited to measurement via residual correlation is contagion between lines of business - i.e., single events that result in claims in multiple lines of business.
 To account for this, and to add a bit of conservatism, the correlation assumption can be easily changed based on actuarial judgment.

-Correlation is often thought of as being much stronger than "close to zero," but in this case the correlation being considered is typically the loss ratio movements by line of business.
+Correlation is often thought of as being much stronger than "close to zero", but in this case the correlation being considered is typically the loss ratio movements by line of business.
 For pricing risk, the correlation that is desired is between the loss ratio movements by accident year between two segments.
-This correlation is not as likely to be close to zero, so correlation of loss ratios (e.g., for the data in Table 7.2) is often done with a different correlation assumptions compared to reserving risk.
+This correlation is not as likely to be close to zero, so correlation of loss ratios (e.g., for the data in Table 6.8) is often done with a different correlation assumption compared to reserving risk.

-9. Future Research
+7. Future Research

-While common use of the Hayne MLE models may be in its infancy, the hope is that this monograph will spur more widespread use of the models.
-Nevertheless, there are many areas where further research can add value, but only a few key areas are offered up here.
+While common use of the Hayne MLE models may be in its infancy, the hope is that this paper will spur more widespread use of the models.
+Nevertheless, there are many area where further research can add value, but only a few key areas are offered up here.

-- Use of Other Distributions The key assumption which allows the framework for the Hayne MLE is the normal distribution that is appropriate whenever the central limit theorem is reasonable.
-Other distribution assumptions, while more complex mathematically, may provide useful alternatives when the central limit theorem does not apply, such as small portfolios or skewed distributions; - Combined Models Instead of simulating paid and incurred (or closed and reported) in parallel and then converting the incurred (reported) estimate to a random payment (closed) stream, it is possible that the Hayne MLE could be expanded to include both types of data in one combined framework with all parameters being correlated.
-A more ambitious undertaking would be to combine all four data types into a single modeling framework; - A Flexible Model Similar to the GLM bootstrap or incremental log models, it may be possible to develop a model using the Hayne MLE framework where the user can specify the place for parameters and include a diagonal parameter; - Time Horizon Models As other models have been adapted for calculation of the one-year time horizon for Solvency II purposes, the Hayne MLE models could also be so adapted; and - Pricing Models In order to expand the usefulness of the models, they could be extrapolated into future underwriting periods.
+- Use of Other Distributions The key assumption which allows the framework for the Hayne MLE is the Normal distribution.
+Other distribution assumptions, while more complex mathematically, may provide useful alternatives; - Simulating Frequency and Severity Instead of simply basing the Hayne MLE on the estimate ultimate claim count, the claim count could also be generated stochastically, with correlation between frequency and severity outputs, and thus simulating both at the same time; - A Flexible Model Similar to the GLM bootstrap or incremental log models it may be possible to develop a model using the Hayne MLE framework where the user can specify the place for parameters and include a diagonal parameter; - Time Horizon Models As other models have been adapted for calculation of the oneyear time horizon for Solvency II purposes, the Hayne MLE models could also be so adapted; - MCMC Models It is possible that Markov Chain Monte Carlo (MCMC) models could be used to induce additional correlation into the Hayne MLE models; and - Pricing Models In order to expand the usefulness of the models, they could be extrapolated into future underwriting periods.

-10. Conclusions
+8. Conclusions